tobiasjcat/WildBeyond/health.md

 - Impressive balloon octopus from Thaco (given to Oroonoko)
 - DVD of mulan rogue, go-go boots and fishnets
 - 4x prize token
+- A cookie cutter shaped like a unicorn.
 -- 1 set of false wooden teeth
 -- Pixie dust
 -- Witchlight branded wine